particle-iot/docs/src/content/firmware/best-practices/firmware-introduction.md

 SYSTEM_THREAD(ENABLED);
 ```

 [Threaded mode](/reference/device-os/api/system-thread/system-thread/) should be used for all user applications.
 It tends to provide the most consistent behavior and all products created by Particle Studios use this mode.
+With Device OS {{systemThreadRequired}} and later, system thread is always enabled.
+For additional information, see [non-threaded system mode](/reference/discontinued/software/non-threaded-system-mode/).

 ```cpp
 SYSTEM_MODE(SEMI_AUTOMATIC);